 Definitely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 What about the warranty?

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.
+Major manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

 Will the R-22 refrigerant be expensive to buy?

 It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
 As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
 Until that time however, indications are that there will likely be sufficient supply to meet the current demand.